Last Updated on August 26, 2021 by Oddmund Groette

 The main part is insurance and reinsurance.
 The biggest subsidiary is TransRe (Transatlantic Holdings), acquired in 2012 for less than the book value when they presumably outbid Berkshire Hathaway.
 TransRe is mainly a reinsurer, and thus has a bit erratic earnings as reinsurance is exposed to catastrophe losses.
 Approximately 67% of TransRe’s net written premium was from North America, 20% from Europe, 8% from the Asia Pacific, and 5% from Latin America.
 So far TransRe has provided Alleghany with 1.6 billion in dividends since 2012, which is a CAGR of 9.1%.

 The two other companies of the insurance part are RSUI, a wholesale specialty commercial insurance underwriter acquired in 2003, and CapSpeciality, acquired in 2002.
-The latter is the worst performer within the insurance segment with a mediocre combined ratio which is due to high expenses, ie. the costs of underwriting, not the claims itself.
+The latter is the worst performer within the insurance segment with a mediocre combined ratio which is due to high expenses, ie. the costs of underwriting, not the claims themselves.
 One of the reasons is the surety business which has high distribution costs (surety is about 15% of revenue).
-Boston Omaha, another “Mini-Berkshire”, is aiming to become a market leader in surety (I will write about Boston Omaha later).
+Boston Omaha, another “Mini-Berkshire”, is aiming to become a market leader in surety.

 The combined ratios have been like this: